-How does an overdose happen?
+How does an accidental drug overdose happen?
 An overdose occurs when an addict takes more drugs or alcohol than their body is accustomed too, and the body seizes up and suffers as a result of that.
-This is the true hardship and difficulty of an overdose.
+This is the genuine hardship and difficulty of an overdose.
 It often, but not always, leads to death.

-Statistics on Drug and Alcohol Accidental Overdose in the United States
+Statistics on Accidental Drug Overdoses in the United States

 The grim truth of the matter is that overdoses are becoming more and more common as the years go by, with each new year bringing higher and higher overdose statistics across the boards.
 For some of the facts and data on this problem:

-- For a look at the deadliest drug of them all, prescription drugs surprisingly enough take the lead now.
-Here is a type of drug that is actually legal.
-It is touted as being safe and beneficial to the health of those who take them yet more Americans die from prescription drugs than any other drug in the nation.
+- Prescription drugs surprisingly enough take the lead now.
+They are touted as being safe and beneficial to the health of those who take them yet more Americans die from prescription drugs than any other drug in the nation.

-- For example, from the years 2001 to 2013, there was a 2.5-fold increase in the total number of deaths from prescription drugs, all of which were overdoses.
-In the year 2010, over twenty-two thousand Americans died from prescription drug overdoses, more than triple the deaths caused from heroin overdoses too.
+- From the years 2001 to 2013, there was a 2.5-fold increase in the total number of deaths from prescription drugs, all of which were overdoses.
+In the year 2010, over twenty-two thousand Americans died from prescription drug overdoses, more than triple the deaths caused by heroin overdoses too.

-- The heroin problem was almost gotten rid of in the United States at the turn of the century.
-However, following a three-hundred percent increase in the production of opiate pain relievers between the years of 2001 and 2005 however, heroin abuse statistics, including heroin overdose deaths, has now soared to literally unprecedented levels in this country.
+- The heroin problem had diminished in the United States at the turn of the century.
+However, following a three-hundred percent increase in the production of opiate pain relievers between the years of 2001 and 2005 however, heroin abuse statistics, including heroin overdose deaths, has now soared to unprecedented levels in this country.

-Now, that is just a small glimpse at the sheer level of horror that has struck the United States because of drug and alcohol addiction and because of everything that has gone into these problems.
-The sad truth of the matter is that overdoses are getting more and more common each passing month.
+Now, that is just a small glimpse at the sheer level of horror that has struck the United States because of drug and alcohol addiction and accidental drug overdoses.
+The sad truth of the matter is that overdoses are getting more and more frequent each passing month.

-The best way to take addiction down a notch is with the help of an inpatient, residential, drug and alcohol addiction and dependence treatment center, detox facility, rehabilitation program, and recovery organization.
+The best way to solve addiction problems is with the help of an inpatient drug and alcohol addiction treatment center.
 These treatment centers offer the best services out there, and such services are truly engaging and helpful for those who are addicted.

 Overdose and death can all be prevented with the help of rehabilitation.
-A treatment center offers freedom and safety from overdose by offering three, major services to those who need them:
+A treatment center offers freedom and safety from overdose by providing three major services to those who need them:

-- Detox.
-Detox is the way in which those who are struggling with addiction can free themselves of the chemical and the physiological effects of drug and alcohol addiction.
+- Detox: Detox is the way an addict can free themselves of the chemical and the physiological effects of drug and alcohol addiction.
 This gets them off of their physical dependence and chemical reliance to the substance, so they no longer crave it physically.

-- Rehab.
-This next step addresses the mental effects of drug and alcohol addiction.
-This takes away the psychological impulses to use and abuse drugs and alcohol, making it so that it is next to impossible for a person to relapse and overdose.
+- Rehab: This step addresses the mental effects of drug and alcohol addiction.
+This takes away the psychological impulses to use and abuse drugs and alcohol.

-- Aftercare.
-This step addresses the maintaining of one’s recovery once and for all and for good.
+- Aftercare: This step addresses maintaining recovery once.
 This is an outpatient program that one follows up with and continues to go to ensure that one’s recovery is permanent.